This article is also posted to my Intelink blog.

 (vii) OSS is particularly suitable for rapid prototyping and experimentation, where the ability to “test drive” the software with minimal costs and administrative delays can be important.

 Check.
-OSS can be acquired at the speed of light, rather than the speed of contracting.
+OSS can be acquired at the speed of light(-in-fiber), rather than the speed of contracting.

 (2) While these considerations may be relevant, they may not be the overriding aspects to any decision about software.
 Ultimately, the software that best meets the needs and mission of the Department should be used, regardless of whether the software is open source.